 Day 12 – Haifa, Nazareth & Sea of Galilee

-We were then back on the road towards Nazareth.
-We had visited the place where Jesus was born (Betlehem) and the place where Jesus carried the cross, died and resurrected (Jerusalem).
-We were missing the place where Jesus grew up: Nazareth.
+Then it was back on the road towards Nazareth.
+I had visited the place where Jesus was born (Betlehem) and the place where Jesus carried the cross, died and resurrected (Jerusalem).
+I was missing the place where Jesus grew up: Nazareth.

-In Nazareth we visited the Church of Annunciation, where angel Gabriel appeared to Mary and announced that she would conceive and bear Jesus.
+In Nazareth I visited the Church of Annunciation, where angel Gabriel appeared to Mary and announced that she would conceive and bear Jesus.
 Outside of being a holy place, this church was unique in shape and also featured multiple murals donated by countries around the world.
-We walked around Nazareth to see more, but there were no highlights other than the Church.
+I walked around Nazareth to see more, but there were no highlights other than the Church.

-Next we would go to where Jesus walked on the water: Sea of Galilee.
-This is where we would be staying for the rest of this day.
+Next I would go to where Jesus walked on the water: Sea of Galilee.
+This is where I would be staying for the rest of this day.
 The Sea of Galilee or Lake Kinneret is the lowest freshwater lake in the world and second lowest lake in the world after the Dead Sea.
 It is also the only natural freshwater lake in Israel.

 - Beaches, there are many across the lake and I wouldn’t say one is prettier than the other so just stop for a dip in the lake!